 We reviewed a spreadsheet documenting each VSCF by District, for January, to determine if supervisors were reviewing VSCFs within the required 72 hours.
-We reviewed data for 285 traffic stops, and determined that supervisors had completed timely reviews in 99% of the cases.
-For January, we requested 24 NTCFs from the list that MCSO submitted.
+We reviewed data for 188 traffic stops, and determined that supervisors had completed timely reviews of VSCFs in 186, or 98.93% of the cases.
+For January, we requested 25 NTCFs from the list that MCSO submitted.
 We reviewed the NTCFs to determine if supervisors were reviewing them within the required 72 hours.
-We determined that supervisors had completed timely reviews in 22 of 24 NTCFs, or in 91.67% of the cases.
+Twenty-three of the 25 NTCFs were reviewed within the required timeframe, for a compliance rate of 92%.